Britain's Missing Top Model

 Britain's Missing Top Model is a British Reality TV modelling show for disabled women, aired on BBC Three.
 The premiere episode aired on 1 July 2008.
 The show courted controversy, with many arguing that the show made disability a spectator event.

-The show followed eight young women with disabilities, who competed for a modelling contract (which included a photo shoot with Rankin and a cover photo in Marie Claire).
+The show followed eight young disabled women, who competed for a modelling contract (which included a photo shoot with Rankin and a cover photo in Marie Claire).
 One of the contestants, Sophie Morgan, had already appeared on another reality TV show, Beyond Boundaries, in 2005.
 The series aired over a period of five weeks.
 The women lived together and competed in a series of challenges and photo shoots.
 Each week, at least one contestant was sent home.

 The winner of the competition was 23-year-old Kelly Knox.